syncfusion-content/wpf-docs/wpf/DockingManager/Auto-Hide-Window.md

 #### SideTabItem Customization

-The SideTabItem can be customized using an attached property **SideTabItemForeground** and **SideTabItemBackground**  of DockingManager.
+The SideTabItem can be customized using the attached properties **SideTabItemForeground** and **SideTabItemBackground**  of DockingManager.

 {% highlight xml %}